Wyre Forest

 Description

-The Wyre Forest (Forestry Commission) is one of the largest ancient oak woodlands in England and its patchwork of habitats is invaluable for wildlife such as Fallow Deer, Adders, Dormice and Wood Ants.
+The Wyre Forest Forestry England is England’s Largest Wooded Natural Nature Reserve and its patchwork of habitats is invaluable for wildlife such as Fallow Deer, Adders, Dormice and Wood Ants.
 Wyre and its surrounding woodlands are fantastic places to enjoy the fresh air and have fun outdoors.
 There is something for everyone all year round, from walking and family cycling to Go Ape, learning and adventure play.

 There are 3 waymarked walks of varying length (including an all ability trail) and a family bike trail, all allowing you to explore and discover different parts of the forest.
-Information accompanying these trails is available from the Forest Café.
+Information accompanying these trails is available from forestryengland.uk/wyreforest or from the on-site information POD

 Geology and Landscape